dictcp/uplex-varnish-k8s-ingress/deploy/README.md

 # the Secret:
 $ head -c32 /dev/urandom | base64
 ```
+**IMPORTANT**: Please do *not* copy the secret data from the sample
+manifest in your deployment; create a new secret, for example using
+the command shown above.
+The purpose of authorization is defeated if
+everyone uses the same secret from an example.

 **TO DO**: The ``metadata.name`` field of the Secret is currently
 hard-wired to the value ``adm-secret``, and the key for the Secret (in
 the ``data`` field) is hard-wired to ``admin``.
 The Secret must be